flonadb/flonadb/README.md

 ### Obtaining A Connection
 Make sure you have done the following below,
-- Added to your application's classpath the Flona DB.
+- Added to your application's classpath the Flona.
 - Configured the location of the [Driver Configuration](#driver-configuration) file.

 #### Using DriverManager